-Distributions in kind: Effect of IFRIC 17
+Distributions in kind: Interaction with accounting standards

-- 2.9G The amount of a distribution in kind for legal purposes will be the book value of the asset to be distributed, provided that this amount is available for distribution, because of the application of section 845 (see 2.9A to 2.9F above). - 2.9H There are no requirements in FRS 102UK GAAP about accounting for distributions in kind except for a disclosure requirement to disclose the fair value of any such non-cash assets distributed (FRS 102.22.18), except when the assets are ultimately controlled by the same parties both before and after the distribution.
+- 2.9G The amount of a distribution in kind for legal purposes will be the book value of the asset to be distributed, provided that this amount is available for distribution, because of the application of section 845 (see 2.9A to 2.9F above). - 2.9H There are no requirements in FRS 102 about accounting for distributions in kind but there is a requirement to disclose the fair value of any such non-cash assets distributed (FRS 102.22.18), except when the assets are ultimately controlled by the same parties both before and after the distribution.
 UK companies have almost invariably accounted for such distributions based on the book value of the asset in question.
-It has also been acceptable to account for such a distribution based on the fair value of the asset and recognise a profit on disposal.
-This treatment has been used occasionally. - 2.9I In December 2008, the IASB published IFRIC 17 Distributions of Non-cash Assets to Owners.
-It is to be applied prospectively (ie no restatement of prior periods is required) for annual periods beginning on or after 1 July 2009.
-The scope of IFRIC 17 excludes certain distributions, including those where the non-cash asset is controlled by the same party or parties before and after the distribution (e.g. intra-group transactions).
-It applies to a distribution that gives owners a choice of receiving either non-cash assets or a cash alternative.
-The ASB has stated (in UITF Information Sheet 88) that it has no plans to issue an Abstract based on IFRIC 17 because it has decided that the current accounting under UK GAAP is adequate.[Deleted] - 2.9J Under IFRSs, IFRIC 17 Distributions of Non-cash Assets to Owners requires that, when accounting for a distribution of a non-cash asset, the distribution is measured at the fair value of the asset in question.
+It has also been acceptable to account for such a distribution based on the fair value of the asset and recognise a profit on disposal. - 2.9I [Deleted] - 2.9J Under IFRSs, IFRIC 17 Distributions of Non-cash Assets to Owners requires that, when accounting for a distribution of a non-cash asset, the distribution is measured at the fair value of the asset in question.
 The difference between the fair value of the asset and its book value is subsequently recognised in profit or loss when the distribution is settled.
-This will be a
+This may, in certain circumstances, have an adverse impact on the ability of a public company to make a distribution for the reasons explained below. - 2.9K IFRIC 17 requires the recognition of a liability to make the distribution when it is appropriately authorised and no longer at the discretion of the entity.
+In most cases this means that the liability, which will usually exceed in amount the carrying value of the asset to be distributed, will be recognised before the distribution is settled.
+It will not be possible to revalue the asset to fair value prior to settlement in most cases.
+For example, investments in subsidiaries are usually carried on the historical cost basis and it would not be regarded as acceptable to revalue, in isolation, a particular investment.
+Nor is it possible to anticipate the 'profit' on disposal as this arises only on 'settlement' which must necessarily be later (if only momentarily). - 2.9L If relevant accounts are drawn up after the liability has arisen but before settlement, they will include the liability for the distribution and consequentially reduced net assets.
+That reduction will be larger than that which will ultimately arise once the distribution is settled.
+The profit

-3 Legal interpretation of an amount being 'increased' in other contexts may be restricted to being increased from a lower amount but not from zero or below.
+9 Legal interpretation of an amount being 'increased' in other contexts may be restricted to being increased from a lower amount but not from zero or below.
 However, in the context of section 845, such an interpretation would render sub-section (3) redundant and therefore this does not appear to be the intention of the legislation.
 Therefore, in this case, profits may be treated as increased from a negative starting point.